the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 The input field should be focused when the application renders.
-We access to the `ref` in a functional stateless component without the `this` object using the following functional stateless component:
+We access to `ref` in a functional stateless component without the `this` object using the following functional stateless component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~